Select therapeutic use:

 Avoid concomitant other efavirenz-containing products (eg, Atripla unless needed for dose adjustment with rifampin), atazanavir (treatment-experienced), posaconazole, boceprevir, simeprevir, atovaquone/proguanil, pibrentasvir/glecaprevir, velpatasvir/sofosbuvir/voxilaprevir, alcohol, psychoactive, other NNRTIs or hepatotoxic drugs.
 Caution with drugs metabolized by, or that affect activity of, CYP2B6, CYP2C9, CYP2C19, CYP3A4.
-Efavirenz levels decreased by carbamazepine, phenytoin, phenobarbital, rifampin (adjust dose), rifabutin.
-May decrease levels of indinavir, amprenavir, atazanavir, saquinavir, anticonvulsants, clarithromycin, calcium channel blockers (eg, diltiazem, felodipine, nicardipine, nifedipine, verapamil), itraconazole, ketoconazole, lopinavir (adjust dose: see full labeling), maraviroc, bupropion, methadone, rifabutin (increase dose: see labeling), sertraline, simvastatin, atorvastatin, pravastatin, progestins (eg, norelgestromin, levonorgestrel), etonogestrel, immunosuppressants (eg, cyclosporine, sirolimus, tacrolimus), artemether/lumefantrine.
+Efavirenz levels decreased by carbamazepine, phenytoin, phenobarbital, rifampin (adjust dose).
+May decrease levels of indinavir, amprenavir, atazanavir, saquinavir, anticonvulsants, clarithromycin, calcium channel blockers (eg, diltiazem, felodipine, nicardipine, nifedipine, verapamil), itraconazole, ketoconazole, lopinavir (adjust dose: see full labeling), maraviroc, bupropion, methadone, rifabutin (increase dose; see full labeling), sertraline, simvastatin, atorvastatin, pravastatin, hormonal contraceptives (eg, norgestimate, etonogestrel), immunosuppressants (eg, cyclosporine, sirolimus, tacrolimus), artemether/lumefantrine.
 May affect or be affected by voriconazole (adjust dose).
 Levels of both drugs increased with ritonavir (monitor liver function and for adverse events).
 Closely monitor warfarin, anticonvulsants (esp. phenytoin, phenobarbital, carbamazepine), others.
 Consider alternatives when concomitant drugs with a risk of QT prolongation (eg, clarithromycin, artemether/lumefantrine).
 May cause false (+) cannabis screening test results.

 CNS effects (eg, dizziness, headache, insomnia, impaired concentration, somnolence, abnormal dreams), psychiatric effects (eg, severe depression, suicidal ideation/attempt, aggression, paranoia, mania, delusions, psychosis), rash (may be severe; eg, Stevens-Johnson, erythema multiforme), nausea, vomiting, fatigue; immune reconstitution syndrome, fat redistribution, hepatotoxicity, dyslipidemia.

 Register pregnant patients exposed to efavirenz by calling (800) 258-4263.